davenquinn/xenoliths/paper/text/figure-captions.md

 show a record of delamination of a batholithic root [@Ducea1996] and Mojave sites show underplating of Farallon-plate lithospheric nappes during the Cretaceous [@Luffi2009].
-The position of Crystal Knob is also shown, along with its reconstruction for dextral offset on the Neogene San Andreas transform system.
+The position of Crystal Knob is also shown, along with its location prior to dextral offset on the Neogene San Andreas transform system.
+Crystal Knob restores to ~350 km SE of its current location, with ~310 km displacement on the modern San Andreas Fault and ~40 km remainder on the Rinconada Fault.
 Independent reconstructions using the regional paleomagnetic framework of @Wilson2005 and restoration of slip along San Andreas--system faults [@Dickinson2005] agree to within 5 km on the position of the Crystal Knob source locale at 19 Ma \[see also @fig:reconstruction\].
-Crystal Knob can be restored to ~350 km SE of its current location, accounting for ~310 km displacement on modern San Andreas Fault and ~40 km remainder on the Rinconada fault within the area of Salinian nappes.

 ##microscope-images